Fondmetal: 1991

 For the 1991 Formula One season, Osella Squadra Corse was gone; the team re-appeared as Fondmetal Corse.
 Initially, Fondmetal entered the FA1M-E car which was a mere carry-over from the previous year (and, in fact, from 1989 as Osella had not been able to construct a new car in 1990).
 Driven by Olivier Grouillard, the blue and grey coloured machine was uncompetitive by any means.
 Although Fondmetal was able to use Cosworth engines prepared by Brian Hart for the previous years' Tyrrell, even Pedro Chaves in his Coloni was ahead of the Fondmetal car.
 In that hostile atmosphere, pre-qualification turned out to be impossible.
 But Rumi had high hopes for the European season.
 By the San Marino Grand Prix, a new car appeared, called the Fomet-1.
 It was conceived by a newly founded think-tank in the UK called Fomet.
 The Bicester-based design office was headed by Tino Belli and founded by Rumi who thought that British input was necessary for gaining success.
 The Fomet-1 featured new aerodynamics, a new suspension and some other improvements, but apart from this, the new car obviously preserved its Osella roots.
 Finally, things improved a little, but not significantly.
-With the new car, Grouillard managed to be faster than the Coloni machine, but that does not mean that Fondmetal was able to pass pre-qualifying regularly.
+With the new car, Grouillard managed to be faster than the Scuderia Coloni machine, but that does not mean that Fondmetal was able to pass pre-qualifying regularly.
 Only a handful of race participations were possible, but results were poor, although Grouillard did qualify 10th for the 1991 Mexican Grand Prix, ahead of Andrea de Cesaris in the Jordan, who eventually finished 4th.
 In the end, Grouillard was replaced by former AGS man Gabriele Tarquini who finished twice (from three attempts), although he also failed to pre-qualify once; but no points were scored in the end.

 1992

-At the end of 1991, due to some financial troubles, the British Fomet subsidiary where the designers had been working on a new Formula One car since the previous summer found its way into independence.
-Tino Belli sold the layout of the new car to the French Larrousse Formula One team which left Fondmetal without a new car for the next season.
-Instead, Gabriele Rumi commissioned Sergio Rinland from Astauto to design a new machine late in December 1991.
-Naturally, it was not ready for the season opening so for the first few races, last year's car had to be used again.
-Now dubbed GR01, it had seen few modifications; the major change was the installation of a Ford HB V8 engine (a carry-over from last year's Benetton machine) that came instead of the Lamborghini V12 or the Judd V10 that Rumi had preferred.
+At the end of 1991, the British subsidiary Fomet was sold.
+Its designers had been working on a new Formula One car since the previous summer.
+Tino Belli sold the designs of the new car to the Larrousse Formula One team which left Fondmetal without a new car for the next season.
+In late December 1991 Gabriele Rumi commissioned Sergio Rinland from Astauto to design a new car.
+It was not ready for the start of the season, so the team used the previous year's car for the first few races.
+The car received a Ford HB V8 engine (from the previous year's Benetton) to replace the Lamborghini V12 or the Judd V10 that Rumi had preferred.
 The engine and the chassis did not go together well.
 There were some cooling troubles, and reliability was poor.
-The team appeared with two drivers, one being Tarquini, the other one being the Swiss debutant Andrea Chiesa.
-Tarquini showed speed, but the car was fragile.
+The team appeared with two drivers, Tarquini, the other one being the Swiss debutant Andrea Chiesa.
+Tarquini showed speed, but the car broke down frequently.